-While physically located in New Brunswick, the University's 9-1-1 Communications Center is a shared resource for the Rutgers communities in Camden, Newark and New Brunswick.
-The center is equipped with the latest in public safety technologies including: enhanced 9-1-1 capabilities, real time monitoring of burglar and fire alarms, as well as the most current public safety radio communications standard available today.
+While physically located in New Brunswick, the Rutgers University 9-1-1 Communications Center is a shared resource for the Rutgers communities in Camden, Newark and New Brunswick as well as the City of New Brunswick.

-The 9-1-1 Communication Center at Rutgers serves as a Public Safety Answering Point operating 24-hours a day to receive 9-1-1 calls and, as appropriate, directly dispatching emergency response services or transferring and relaying emergency 9-1-1 calls to other public safety agencies.
+The Rutgers University 9-1-1 Communications Center serves as a Public Safety Answering Point operating 24-hours a day to receive 9-1-1 calls and, as appropriate, directly dispatching emergency response services or transferring and relaying emergency 9-1-1 calls to other public safety agencies.
 Responses to calls for service will continue to come from the existing Rutgers Police Department location nearest you.

 When to Dial 9-1-1